Technical Calculator

 Formula to find ME = z √(p(1-p)/n)

-Substitute the values in the above formula
+substitute the values inside the above method

 = 1.96 x √(0.3 x 0.7/1000)